RealGeeks/check_please/README.md

 **candidate** fell short.

 When CheckPlease compares your two samples, it generates a list of diffs to describe any discrepancies it encounters.
-(By default, it prints that list in a tabular format, but if you want to incorporate this into another toolchain, CheckPlease can also print these diffs as JSON to facilitate parsing.)

 An example would probably help here.